aaronbloomfield/ccc/hws/tokens/index.md

 One you have thoroughly tested your ERC-721 token manager in Remix, you should deploy it to our private Ethereum blockchain.
 How to do this was covered in the [dApp Introduction](../dappintro/index.html) assignment, which you may want to refer back to.
 You don't have to do this from your eth.coinbase account -- you can do it from any account.
 However, you have to deploy all the code in this assignment from the same account, and you have to tell us that account when you submit the Google form at the end of this assignment.

-Save the contract address, and the transaction hash, for the deployment, as you will need to submit it at the end of this assignment.
+Save the contract address for the deployment, as you will need to submit it at the end of this assignment.

 Before final submission of this assignment, you will need to deploy both this token manager and the auction program to our final Ethereum blockchain.
 But you don't have to do that yet -- you should ensure it's all working via Remix (in the "JavaScript VM (London)" environment) first.